StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 contentlevel: intermediate
 layout: aggregation-page
 summary: >-
-   A video series going through Bible Basics Part 1 (BB1) on Ichthys, a study of theology proper -- of who God is, and what He is like.
+   This video series is a discussion-based group Bible study going through Bible Basics Part 1 (BB1) on Ichthys, a study of theology proper—of who God is, and what He is like.
 ---

 <!-- aggregate-page-content -->